SoloDoloRolo/EmbeddedSystemsTM4C/README.md

 3. **Visual Output:**
    Used the **Nokia5110** display to indicate the system state.
 The images were created using a 48x84 pixel matrix.

+4. **PCB and Schematic Production:**
+   Used LTSpice for the electronic drawings and the PCB schematics